Title of statistical activity: Accommodation

 15.3.
 Coherence - cross domain The extent to which statistics are reconcilable with those obtained through other data sources or statistical domains.

-The definitions in Accommodation survey and in Travelling of Estonian residents survey are coherent.
+The definitions of accommodation establishments in Accommodation survey and in Tourism survey are coherent.

 15.4.
 Coherence - internal The extent to which statistics are consistent within a given data set.